linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/10 Options Markets Mechanics.md

 $$

-The initial margin requirement is therefore  $4,240.
-Note that, if the option had been a put, it would be$ 2 in the money and the margin requirement would be
+The initial margin requirement is therefore  \$4,240.
+Note that, if the option had been a put, it would be\$ 2 in the money and the margin requirement would be

 $$